squared-studio/SkillVerse/SystemVerilog/chapter_00014.md

 5. Use encapsulation to hide the internal details of a class.
 6. Create a class with random variables and constraints, and generate random values for its properties.

-## Conclusion
-Classes in SystemVerilog provide powerful tools for creating object-oriented models.
-Understanding how to define, create, and use classes is essential for writing modular and reusable hardware models and testbenches.